Board of Directors

-The Children's Foundation is governed by a volunteer Board of Directors.
+The Children’s Foundation is governed by a volunteer of Board of Directors

 Elizabeth is a community volunteer of long standing.
 She has served on the boards of St. George’s and Crofton House schools, and was President of the Junior League of Greater Vancouver.
 She has been President of The Children’s Foundation for 13 years, and she is very proud of her association with this outstanding social-profit agency.

 Simon is a senior manager in KPMG's tax department and has been with KPMG since 1999.